 Section 29 of the Canadian Copyright Act does allow for the limited use of copyrighted material under five basic categories: research, private study, criticism, review, and news reporting.
-If your use of copyrighted material falls within the bounds of fair dealing, you do not need to seek permission to use that material, although you do need to credit the source and the name of the author/creator.
 Unfortunately, the Act does not provide much guidance on what exactly constitutes fair dealing or an infringement of copyright.
+UBC Press books do not qualify for fair dealing in Canada nor do they qualify for any similar clauses in any other country (e.g., fair use in the US).